High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: HPC-Driven Opportunities in Statistical Computing

 A robust and evolving software ecosystem supports parallel statistical computing.
-Low-level models such as MPI, OpenMP, and CUDA/OpenCL provide fine-grained control over distributed, shared, and GPU-based execution~\citep{gropp1999using, dagum1998openmp, nickolls2008scalable}, while high-level frameworks like \texttt{Dask}, \texttt{future}, and parallel extensions of R and Python help abstract complexity~\citep{rocklin2015dask}.
+Low-level models such as MPI, OpenMP, and CUDA/OpenCL provide fine-grained control over distributed, shared, and GPU-based execution, while high-level frameworks like \texttt{Dask}, \texttt{future}, and parallel extensions of R and Python help abstract complexity~\citep{rocklin2015dask}.
 However, reproducibility and numerical stability remain nontrivial.
 Parallel execution introduces sensitivity to floating-point accumulation, rounding errors, and nondeterministic execution orders~\citep {higham2002accuracy}.
-Ongoing research into stable reductions, scheduling, and reproducibility validation remains critical~\citep{baboulin2009numerical}.

 Achieving peak performance requires minimizing data movement and maximizing computational throughput.
 The Roofline model~\citep{williams2009roofline} offers a guiding framework for this trade-off, while strong and weak scaling analyses help evaluate algorithmic efficiency across architectures and problem sizes.
-Recent advances explore communication-avoiding algorithms~\citep{ballard2014communication}, adaptive parallelism responsive to resource availability, and domain-specific abstractions that simplify implementation without impacting performance.
+Recent advances explore communication-avoiding algorithms \citep{xu2024numerically,katagiri2024communication}, adaptive parallelism responsive to resource availability, and domain-specific abstractions that simplify implementation without impacting performance.
 As HPC systems continue to scale, resilience becomes a key concern.
-Techniques such as checkpoint-restart and algorithm-based fault tolerance are increasingly becoming standard~\citep{shohdy2016fault, chen2013algorithms}.
+Techniques such as checkpoint-restart and algorithm-based fault tolerance are increasingly becoming standard~\citep{shohdy2016fault}.
 Ultimately, the evolution of parallel statistical algorithms lies at the intersection of hardware innovation, software engineering, and statistical theory.
 As problem sizes grow and models become increasingly complex, scalable parallelism will remain a defining pillar of HPSC.